 runner certainly tickled my fancy.
 I would love one just like it for

 This is the bimini shaded cockpit of a Cutwater:

 The Cutwater boats look comfortable.
 All had tuna doors which is a

 particular desire of mine.
 Climbing over the transom simply is not

 fun.
-That won't get any easier as I get older either.
+That will not get any easier as I get older either.
 Someday...

-  well, someday I'd like to have a nice little opening like you see in
+well, someday I would love to have a nice little opening like you see in

 the above picture.